Alfredo Baquerizo

-Alfredo Baquerizo Moreno (28 September 1859, in Guayaquil – 20 March 1951, in New York) was an Ecuadorian politician, statesman, lawyer, professor, essayist, writer, poet, diplomat and hacienda owner who was the 19th President of the Republic of Ecuador.
-Holding numerous positions in public office, Baquerizo is widely hailed as one of Ecuador's most influential Presidents.
+Alfredo Baquerizo Moreno (28 September 1859, in Guayaquil – 20 March 1951, in New York) was an Ecuadorian politician, statesman, lawyer, professor, essayist, writer, poet and diplomat who was the 19th President of the Republic of Ecuador.
+Holding numerous positions in public office, Baquerizo was one of Ecuador's most respected Presidents.
 Alfredo Baquerizo Moreno is a descendant of the prominent House of Baquerizo.

+Often referred to as the "President-Gentleman" for his oratory skills and temperament, Alfredo Baquerizo Moreno served as President of the National Congress of Ecuador for 9 terms, more than any other figure in history, and is frequently likened by historians to the Roman statesman Cincinnatus, for his adherence to civic virtue and stoic rule.